-Prerequisites: Students should have 14 Level 1 Mathematics credits, including a Merit in the End of Topic Algebra Test and a Merit in AS91028: Tables, equations & graphs or at the discretion of the Head of Faculty Outline of Course
+Prerequisites: Students should have completed the Year 11 towards Calculus course, including Merits in both the End of Topic Algebra test and the Tables, equations & graphs Test.

 The work involves much more in-depth study of Level 1 work with the addition of Calculus.
 The biggest changes are in the quantity of work and the ability to recall learnt methods and apply them logically in a variety of circumstances.
+This course leads on to level 3 Calculus.